 Long-term care insurance

 Long-term care insurance can be crucial in helping to protect your retirement assets.
-The average 65-year-old has about a 70% chance of needing some form of long-term care services in the future,1 and Medicare and Medicare Advantage plans don’t cover them.
+About 60% of Americans will need some form of long-term care services in the future,1 and Medicare and Medicare Advantage plans don’t cover them.

 Taking out a long-term care policy when you’re in your 50s could mean lower premiums, as well as a better chance of passing the medical exam most providers require.
 Newer long-term care policies may offer hybrid life insurance, such as coverage that allows you to pass on unused funds to your heirs.
 Some companies also offer riders you could add to new permanent life insurance policies for additional fees that allow death benefits to cover long-term care expenses.